-Forbes had named the World’s 100 Most Powerful Women for 2015 which featured the extraordinary entrepreneurs, visionary CEOs, celebrity role models and billionaire activists, foremost heads of state and pioneer philanthropists. who strove their way up to the ladder of success, primly eradicating sexism while promoting gender equality among humanity.
+Forbes had named the World’s 100 Most Powerful Women for 2015 which featured extraordinary entrepreneurs, visionary CEOs, celebrity role models, and billionaire activists, foremost heads of state, and pioneer philanthropists. who strove their way up to the ladder of success, primly eradicating sexism while promoting gender equality among humanity.

 Callbox lauds such honorable achievement and draws inspiration from these iconic femmes.